-7.1.4 Fraud Detection and Locking
+9.1.4 Fraud Detection and Locking

 The NGCP supports a fraud detection feature, which is designed to detect accounts causing unusually high customer costs, and then to perform one of several actions upon those accounts.
-This feature can be enabled and configured through three billing profile options described in Section 7.1.1, namely fraud limit, fraud lock and fraud notify.
+This feature can be enabled and configured through two sets of billing profile options described in Section 9.1.1, namely the monthly (fraud monthly limit, fraud monthly lock and fraud monthly notify) and daily limits (fraud daily limit, fraud daily lock and fraud daily notify).
+Either monthly/daily limits or both of them can be active at the same time.

-Once a day, shortly after midnight local time, a background script automatically sifts through all accounts which are linked to a billing profile enabled for fraud detection, and selects those which have caused a higher cost than the fraud limit configured in the billing profile, within the currently active billing interval (e.g. in the current month).
+Once a day, shortly after midnight local time, a background script automatically checks all accounts which are linked to a billing profile enabled for fraud detection, and selects those which have caused a higher cost than the fraud monthly limit configured in the billing profile, within the currently active billing interval (e.g. in the current month), or a higher cost than the fraud daily limit configured in the billing profile, within the calendar day.
 It then proceeds to perform at least one of the following actions on those accounts: